 Your experience of disappearing birds, sadly, is very common.

-But to loose them all, is unusual!
+But to lose them all is unusual!

-Hopefully I can help.
+Hopefully, I can help.

 I hope this helps a little and truly hope your birds return soon!